 On the other hand, smart displays like the $89.99 Nest Hub can live stream the Nest Hello and show its latest recordings, again, requiring Nest Aware.
-Speaking from experience, Google’s interconnected smart home approach makes its products way more useful if utilized alongside each other, so we recommend checking out not only the Nest cameras but also the Nest Secure security system.
+Speaking from experience, Google’s interconnected smart home approach makes its products way more useful if utilized alongside each other, so we recommend checking out not only the Nest video doorbell but also the Nest cameras.

 Long-Term Costs: Adding Nest Aware Into The Mix

 Quite frankly, we were only able to enjoy the full potential of the Nest Hello after we signed up for Nest Aware.
 The Nest Aware program is a subscription service for Nest cameras and Google devices that unlocks a ton of additional smart features as well as cloud video storage.